-Born and raised in Jackson MS, Zac Harmon is a true embodiment of the music that emanated from the city’s historic Farish Street district, home of blues legend Elmore James.
-Given that Zac was exposed to a lot of music in his home, neighborhood, and local culture, it’s not surprising that he turned out to be a blues musician.
+Born and raised in Jackson, Mississippi, Zac Harmon is a true embodiment of the music that emanated from the city’s historic Farish Street district, home of blues legend Elmore James.
+Given that Zac was exposed to a lot of music in his home, neighborhood, and local culture, it’s not surprising that he turned out a blues musician.
 His mom played piano, and his dad, the city’s first state registered black pharmacist, played harmonica and tended to the needs of artists such as Muddy Waters, B.B.
 King, Ike and Tina Turner, Albert King, and Little Milton.

-His next-door neighbor was a music teacher, who would host friends such as Cab Calloway, Duke Ellington, and Harry Belafonte in her home.
-Another neighbor, Bill Farris, a blues scholar, who worked with noted folklorist Alan Lomax and founded the Center for the Study of Southern Culture at the University of Mississippi, recorded several Delta blues artists in his home, including Skip James.
 Zac started his professional career at age 16, playing guitar with Sam Myers, a friend of his father’s.
 Two years later he was playing with Dorothy Moore, Z.Z.
-Hill and other well-known blues artists, who were passing through on regional tours.
+Hill and other well-known blues artists who were passing through on regional tours.

-Zac Harmon entertained U.S. troops in Iraq and Kuwait in 2008 as one of the stars of Bluzapalooza.
-While headlining “The Pizza & Pyramid Tour” of Sicily, Italy and Cairo, Egypt in late 2009, Zac and company made history with a rare performance on the site of the Great Pyramid and the Sphinx, making the ensemble only the second roots act to do so; Louis Armstrong being the first.
-In 2008, he released “Shot In The Kill Zone” in Europe, which was recorded live at the Lionel Hampton Room in Paris.
-He then signed with NorthernBlues Music for his third and much-anticipated U.S. album, “From The Root,” which was released April 2009.
-Also, in 2009, Zac was honored for his career achievements in his beloved hometown at the Jackson Music Awards, and weeks later in Memphis, the Jus’ Blues Music Foundation bestowed the “Little Milton” Guitar Award for “Outstanding Guitar Player” upon him.
-That same year Harmon branched out into acting, with a major role in the independent feature film, “Black And Blue,” released in 2010.
+Zac Harmon entertained U.S. troops in Iraq and Kuwait in 2008 as one the stars of Bluzapalooza and while headlining “The Pizza & Pyramid Tour” of Sicily, Italy and Cairo, Egypt in late 2009, Zac and company made history with a rare performance on the site of the Great Pyramid and the Sphinx, making the ensemble only the second roots act to do so; Louis Armstrong being the first.

-Harmon released his next album, “Music Is Medicine,” in 2012.
-Blues Bytes called it an “album of his exciting brand of blues, which mixes elements of soul, funk, gospel and R&B effortlessly, and this latest disc ranks as his best so far.”
-Since then he’s been on a roll, becoming one of the blues’ strongest live performers, thrilling fans everywhere from Memphis to Mumbai.
+Since then, he’s been on a roll, becoming one of the blues’ strongest live performers, thrilling fans everywhere from Memphis to Mumbai.
 His live performances combine elements of everything that influenced him: soul-blues, gospel, reggae, and modern blues-rock.